Citizens for Fire Safety: Objectives

-Investigation and Exposure
+Investigation

 In 2012, the Chicago Tribune conducted an investigation in which they discovered that flame retardants’ producer companies were distorting scientific studies related to their toxic chemicals.
 The companies were stating that the substances were beneficial for society in general, since, for example, according to researches, “they give people a 15-fold increase in time to escape fires,” and also “they prevent residential fires and save lives.”
 The chemicals, however, were very dangerous substances and also associated with a series of health issues to humans, such as cancer, developing problems, neurological deficits and impaired fertility.
 What happened was a “grossly distorted” of the scientific true, with twisted research results and misinterpretations of reality.
 The goal was to influence lawmakers regarding the production of flame retardants.

 The Chicago Tribune's investigation revealed that CFFS was created by chemical companies with the intention of "promoting common business interests of members involved with the chemical manufacturing industry," identifying them as an industry front group.

-Testing Mattresses
+Testing mattresses

 In 2012, three different brands of baby mattresses were found to have toxic flame retardants and contained possible carcinogens, as tested by laboratories for the Chicago Tribune.
 The mattresses were distributed in stores such as Babies R Us, Foundations, and Angeles.
 Linda Birnbaum, director of the federal government's National Institute of Environmental Health Sciences, said "If these chemicals are in your child's mattress, they are going to be constantly exposed."

 CFFS supported finding a solution to this issue, and proposed that mattresses must pass federal fire-safety tests that are far more stringent.
 The results found by the Tribune were that all the mattresses were imported from China.
 However, none of the mattresses contained any amounts of chlorinated Tris.
 With regards to the tests from the manufactures of the mattresses, the results varied.

 Companies were quick to defend themselves against the accusations.
 In a statement from Summer Infant Inc., one of the manufactures for Babies R Us, stated "Simply put, the statements made are misleading and reckless in that they imply a health hazard that doesn't actually exist."
 Dr. Jerome Paulson, a pediatrician from George Washington University, stated to the Tribune regarding children alone that "because they are smaller than adults and their bodies are still developing, children face greater risks from exposure to toxic chemicals."